by Tracy Vides

 As a business owner, you just don’t have that much time.
-A plan can help you stay focused, aligned to your goals, and accomplish what you need.
+A plan can help you stay focused, aligned with your goals, and accomplish what you need.

 Condense.
 Focus.
 Execute.
 That should help you achieve the right kind of results with your social media efforts—here’s how to be consistent with your social media initiatives: